 Weekend dispatch available

-Saturday pulls keep Monday starts clean; coordinate Friday afternoon for weekend turns.
+Saturday roll-off pulls keep Monday sites clean; set Friday afternoon.

 Insurance and Contractor Account Setup